 Dutchess County Veteran Service Agency may have assistance for veterans and their families.
 They can get help in applying for federal government, state and other benefits, such as blind annuity or the property tax exemption.
+Or learn about free VA healthcare along with job placement or housing resources.
 Also get referrals to other local benefit agencies, dependency and indemnity compensation, and government support, including grants for bills or rent.
 22 Market Street, Poughkeepsie, NY 12601, call 845-486-2060.

 Halina Share Memorial Food Closet may have free food, groceries, and even limited amounts of emergency gas bill payment assistance.
+There are also personal toiletries as well as hygiene products.
 Call the Wingdale New York agency at 845-832-6287.

 Get health care from a clinic